About Our Staff

 We are implementing an after care for our full-time students.
 Students needing care after the 9-hour instructional/work period will incur $50.00 per child/per week fee.
 This entity of our program will be most beneficial to those parents who need child care while they care for their personal needs after work, such as shopping, nail care, work-out, etc. Scheduled after care fees should be made with your tuition fees.
 This additional service is a flat rate and daily prorated fees will not be allowed.
 After care students will receive one additional snack.
 If extended care is needed it must be made in advance prior to late pickup.
 If late pick up is needed without prior notification you will incur a charge of a $1.00 per minute after scheduled 9-hour day is over.

 We do accept drop-in/part-time students.
 Fees for drop-in/part-timers are due in advance at the time of drop off in the form of cash or money order for the week.
 The fee is $45.00 per child, per day.
-There is a one-time Annual Application fee of $45.00 as well.
+There is an Annual Application fee of $45.00 as well.
 Drop-in/part-time students who attend 3 or more days in a week will incur the full weekly fee for their particular age and are only allowed to be in center for 9 hours a day.
 Students exceeding 9 hours are required to pay the additional $50.00 per child/per week fee for after care.
 This fee does not allow for daily prorates.
 It is a flat rate fee.
 Please check with director, as some benefits that apply to full time students may not apply to part-time/drop-in.
 An absent day may be credited for a future day of attendance, if you do not have a schedule set for your drop-in days.
 Please call to ensure space availability for additional days.

 RE-ENROLLMENT OF STUDENTS